sebbarb/deep_ivim/README.md

 To use the proposed approach, start by taking a look at the Jupyter notebook deep_ivim_demo.ipynb

-Further related code will be uploaded following publication.
+Further code will be uploaded following publication.

 In case you have any questions, contact me at s.barbieri /AT/ unsw.edu.au